poipiii/CS-Notes/content/Software Engineering/Language Processors.md

 ---
 ## Abstract
 ---
-- Tools that translates programming languages down the layers of [[Abstraction#Programming Abstraction]]
+- Tools that translates programming languages down the layers of [[Software Engineering/Abstraction#Programming Abstraction]]